-- Toxic PFAS chemicals are known as "Forever Chemicals" because they remain in our bodies for years, and in the environment for millions of years.
-As PFAS build up in the environment, future generations risk exposure at higher levels than today. - PFAS chemicals have been found at fire training sites, industrial plants, military bases, and civilian airports, agricultural sites, ground and drinking water sources, landfills and in compost. - An estimated 110 million Americans have been exposed to PFAS chemicals in their drinking water at levels above "safe" estimates.
+- In December 2020, New York joined Washington and Maine in passing a ban on PFAS food packaging that goes into effect in 2023. - Toxic PFAS chemicals are known as "Forever Chemicals" because they remain in our bodies for years, and in the environment for millions of years.
+As PFAS build up in the environment, future generations risk exposure at higher levels than - PFAS contimination has been found at fire training sites, industrial plants, military bases, civilian airports, agricultural sites, ground and drinking water sources, landfills and in compost. - An estimated 110 million Americans have been exposed to PFAS chemicals in their drinking water at levels above "safe" estimates.